ICC Examinations 1/2 day: Call to arrange

 The test is both a practical and theoretical assessment and takes approximately 4 hours per person.
 It can be undertaken on your own suitable vessel or on board one of our fleet.

-The ICC requires a knowledge of navigation, pilotage and coll regs.
+The ICC requires a knowledge of navigation, pilotage and COLREGS (International Regulations for Preventing Collisions at Sea).
 For those who have not previously attended a navigation course we highly recommend a theory course like Coastal Navigation course prior to the ICC test.

 For those wishing to skipper a vessel in the European inland water ways there is an additional short theory exam called the CEVNI rules.
 This covers rules specific to the European canals and includes signs, buoyage, light and sound signals and general steering rules.
 This test can be taken online or as a written test after the ICC assessment.